KyberNetwork/developer-portal/docs/integrations-restfulapiguide.md

 Suppose we want to convert 100 KNC to DAI tokens on Ropsten, which is a token to token conversion.
 In addition, we want to charge a platform fee of 0.25%.
 Note that ETH is used as the base pair i.e. KNC -> ETH -> DAI.

+The code example will also work for token -> ether and ether -> token conversions, by using `0xeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeee` as the token address for ETH.

 ### Import Relevant Packages

 * We use `ethers` for connecting to the Ethereum blockchain